 Weighing the investment implications of climate change policy

 - The transition to a low carbon economy could be “sticks-based,” with governments mandating sustainable behavior.
-Or it could be “carrots-based,” with governments incentivizing green behavior through subsidies.
+Or it could be “carrots-based,” with governments incentivising green behavior through subsidies.

 - During the transition, significant geographical and sector differences will emerge.
 An active approach to security selection can be valuable.